nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Region specified should be a valid region

 Examples:
-* `listRegion Central` Finds people from Central region in the address book
+* `listRegion Central` lists all people from the Central region in the address book

 ### Find people by policy name : `findPolicy`